 Linda Lee has been engaged to Rick for one year, and they are planning a May 2018 wedding in the Keys with a honeymoon in Switzerland.

-Nancy is our bookkeeper extraordinaire, and she is also our poster-maker and calendar keeper-upper.
+Not only is Nancy is our bookkeeper extraordinaire, but she is also our poster-maker and calendar keeper-upper!

 She was born and raised in Rhode Island and attended Oglethorpe University in Georgia, where she met her husband, David.
 They moved back to Rhode Island to own and operate a manufacturing company that made lift stations and water booster stations.
 They retired to Sarasota in 2008.
 Nancy often tells people that she has always been a Floridian, but she was in the wrong place for over 50 years.
 She and David joined St. Andrew UCC in 2009, after having been members of a UCC church in Rhode Island for 20 years.
 Nancy and David have two daughters and a grandson.